Jump to main content

 Strong energy security

-According to a EU Commission study, EU data centers will consume 3.1% of EU’s electricity demand by 2030 in order to secure the modern digital society we all rely on.
-At the same time, the FLAP-D regions are experiencing data center power limitations.
+According to a EU Commission study, EU data centers will consume 3.1% of the EU’s electricity demand by 2030 to secure the modern digital society we all rely on.
+At the same time, the FLAP-D regions are experiencing power limitations in data centers.
 And the Ukraine crisis has put energy security at the top of the agenda.
-Undoubtedly, secure energy supply is therefore a critical aspect when deciding where to locate your data workloads.
+Undoubtedly, a secure energy supply is therefore a critical aspect when deciding where to locate your data workloads.

-In contrary to many other European countries, Norway is self-sufficient in energy, and we do export some of our surplus to Europe.
-However, our local electricity overproduction is best used close to where it is generated to avoid power loss due to transmission.
+In contrast to many other European countries, Norway is self-sufficient in energy, and we do export some of our surplus to Europe.
+However, our local electricity overproduction is best used near its source to avoid transmission losses.
 That is why the Norwegian government welcomes energy-intensive industries to Norway.
-In other words, despite the unstable energy situation of Europe, Norway still has abundant supply to meet the needs of the growing data center industry.
-In a blog article by our CSO, we delve more into the aspects of energy security.
-You can also read more about the power supply for each of our data centers: SVG-Rennesøy, TEL-Rjukan, and OSL-Enebakk.
+In other words, despite Europe’s unstable energy situation, Norway still has an abundant supply to meet the growing data center industry’s needs.

 Power Usage Efficiency is key

 PUE, or Power Usage Efficiency, is a term everyone in the data center industry knows.
-It is defined as the ratio of total amount of energy used by a data center facility to the energy delivered to IT equipment.
-This number has of course an impact on the power costs as well as we don’t want to waste energy for environmental reasons.
+It is defined as the ratio of the total amount of energy used by a data center facility to the energy delivered to IT equipment.
+This number, of course, affects power costs, and we don’t want to waste energy for environmental reasons.
 We designed Green Mountain to offer world-class Power Usage Efficiency.
-We are on target with an average PUE of 1.2 or below at all our sites, which is far below the industry average.
-This is mainly due to our innovative cooling solutions as well as the natural wet and cold climate in Norway.
-Nevertheless, we will continue to focus on energy optimization to drive the number down further.
+We are on target, with an average PUE of 1.2 or lower across all our sites, well below the industry average.
+This is mainly due to our innovative cooling solutions and the natural, wet, and cold climate in Norway.
+Nevertheless, we will continue to focus on energy optimization to further reduce the number.

 Affordable electricity prices

 Norwegian hydropower is not only emission-free, but also very affordable.
-And although prices have risen the past year, they are still very much competitive compared to the rest of Europe.
-This is also due to the low energy taxes and levies.
-Read more about the total costs of data centers here.
+And although prices have risen in the past year, they are still very much competitive compared to the rest of Europe.

 Data Center Back-Up Power